 Online 8-week Course with Craig Chalquist

-Admissions is offering a special Early Acceptance Opportunity for Spring 2019 applicants accepted by February 15 and Fall 2019 applicants accepted by March 30.
-Applicants accepted by these dates will receive complimentary registration for the Certificate Program in Enchantivism, an eight-week online course taught by Craig Chalquist, Ph.D.
+Admissions is offering a special Early Acceptance Opportunity for Fall 2019 applicants accepted by March 30.
+Applicants accepted by these dates will receive a $100.00 deposit credit and complimentary registration for the Certificate Program in Enchantivism, an eight-week online course taught by Craig Chalquist, Ph.D.